This is a sponsored post written by me on behalf of Cricut. All opinions are 100% mine.

 - Coated Fabrics *

 How do you Organize your Cricut Materials?

-Earlier this year I went on an organzing purge in my craft room.
-Before this my Cricut materials were a mess.
-Thrown in boxes under my table and the tools were scattered everywhere.
-I kept losing my replacment blades.
+Earlier this year, I went on an organizing purge in my craft room.
+Before this, my Cricut materials were a mess.
+Thrown in boxes under my table, and the tools were scattered everywhere.
+I kept losing my replacement blades.